saltyshiomix/react-ssr/README.md

 ## TypeScript Support

-To enable TypeScript `.tsx`, just put `tsconfig.json` in your project root directory.
+To enable TypeScript engine (`.tsx`), just put `tsconfig.json` in your project root directory.

-And TypeScript codes should be like these:
+The code of TypeScript will be like this:

 **`./package.json`**